-I Used To Know H.E.R.
-Part 2 depicts another facet, even more empowering for ladies.
-Indeed, with tracks such as Lord Is Coming and Fate, a Gospel spirit is overwhelming the EP.
+What is more, the project brings back Hip Hop core values.
+Some of these values used to highlight women’s worth.
+As far as I Used To Know H.E.R.
+Part 2 is concerned, it depicts another facet, way more empowering for ladies.
+Indeed, tracks such as Lord Is Coming and Fate, imply a Gospel feel throughout the EP.

 This, added to Fate which sounds just like the apocalyptic music video Earth Song by Michael Jackson, really closes the EP with a strong message, a thoughtful prayer with another societal commentary.